EntireTwix/Ruminate/README.md

 int main()
 {
      NeuralNetwork<ANN> net{
         new Input(2),                             //2 node input
-        new Weight(2, 3, new RngInit()),                          //2x3 weights
+        new Weight(2, 3, new RngInit()),          //2x1 weights
-        new HiddenDrop(3, ReluLeaky, ReluLeakyPrime, 0, 1, 0.33), //3 node hidden layer with dropout of 33%
+        new DropOut(3, 0.25),                     //dropout of 25% of the input
-        new Weight(3, 1,new RngInit()),                           //3x1 weights
+        new Hidden(3, ReluLeaky, ReluLeakyPrime), //3 node hidden layer new Weight(3, 1, new RngInit()),          //3x1 weights
         new Output(1, ReluLeaky, ReluLeakyPrime), //1 output node };
  }
  ```